 - Electronic Health Record (EHR) training

-- Adhering to Federal, State, Local and The Joint Commission standards
+- Adhering to Federal, State, and Local laws, governance, and standards

 - Meaningful Use